 A tequila infused Plum Habanero Salsa, preserved using the water bath canning method.
 The ripe plums mellow the heat of the habanero peppers to create a unique and delicious salsa.
-Step by step canning tips included!
+Step by step water bath canning tips included!

 I’m very into preserving summer fruit bounties at home right now, in the form of salsa.
 I canned Roasted Tomato Peach Salsa last month, and followed that up with this tequila infused Plum Habanero Salsa.

 So habaneros….. yes, theses little orange peppers are spicy and quite high on the Scoville scale.
 But the fresh, sweet plums and heirloom tomatoes absorb some of the habanero’s heat.
 They have such great flavor that you’re actually able to enjoy in this plum salsa by mellowing their bite.